Shane-Carville/Data_Rep_Project_2015/README.md

     - [equipment]: if the playground has any specialised equipment e.g basketball courts
     - [latitude]: the latitue position of the playground.
     - [longitude]: the longitude position of the playground.

+The longitude and latitude of the playgrounds could be used in conjuncture with a maps API to give a presise location or just give the co-ordinates and allow the user to enter them into an app.
+The opening hours attribute could also be used in conjuncture with another API to check if they park is still open at the time the user queries the dataset.

 ## Users of the Dataset
 > - *Parents*